Hemedbz/TextFiles/README.md

 A convenient Python API for working with the text files CSV, JSON, TXT This is a shared project with Yael Ben Yair `https://github.com/YaelBenYair`

 The library allows handling csv, txt and json files easily from within Python.
-Just five the `TextFileFactory` class a file path as a parameter, and the class is ready to use.

 ## Installation
 pip install textfiles